airnandez/cluefs-tools/lsst-demo-v10.1/README.md

 $ ipython notebook
 ```

-## Cannot view the notebook?
+## Cannot view the notebook's graphics?

-If you experience some problems viewing the notebook on Github, you can view it in [nbviewer.ipython.org](http://nbviewer.ipython.org/github/airnandez/cluefs-tools/blob/master/lsst-demo-v10.1/lsst-demo-v10.1.ipynb).
+If you experience some problems viewing the notebook's graphics on Github, you may want to view it via [nbviewer.ipython.org](http://nbviewer.ipython.org/github/airnandez/cluefs-tools/blob/master/lsst-demo-v10.1/lsst-demo-v10.1.ipynb).

 ## How to contribute